Permission (magazine)

 A compilation album released by Permission was titled "TV Terror: Felching A Dead Horse" and featured covers of television theme songs played by some of the darkest, loudest bands of the time.
 The album had the distinction of being the catalyst for the first use of the word "felch" on national television, when Kurt Loder reported its release on MTV News.

-The magazine's creator Jayson Elliot was busy in the goth industrial scene and often traveled to throw Permission parties or tours with bands.
+The magazine's creator Jayson Elliot was busy in the goth industrial scene and often travelled to throw Permission parties or tours with bands.
 In 1994, he managed Procession, the "world gothic tour" featuring goth bands from four countries traveling around the United States.
 While turnout was heavy for the tour, a series of mishaps and conflicts left him soured on the scene.
 Moving the magazine to San Francisco in 1995, Permission continued to grow, though as its circulation increased, Jayson took the direction further and further from its punk/goth/industrial origins.
 By 1997, the magazine had reached its peak of popularity, with over forty thousand readers.
 Still, the strain of running the magazine and his disaffection with the scene led Jayson to cease publication in 2001.

 In 2004, Permission re-formed in New York City, again under Jayson Elliot's direction.
 The magazine re-launched with an entirely new focus and design, much like the Details magazine in the 1980s did, without referencing the past.
 Now a fashion and lifestyle magazine, Permission bills itself as "life + style for emerging artists", and focuses on up-and-comers in all the creative fields.